Posted on 13/08/2019 by Donna Newton

 Studies have repeatedly shown that improving diversity and inclusion lifts performance.
 Organisations that do not have inclusive environments see lower employee satisfaction, higher levels of conflict and higher staff turnover.

-Not for profit organisations are also increasingly focussing on diversity and inclusion as methods to help them respond to faster moving and more turbulent environments and create more supportive and productive work places.
+Non-profit organisations are also increasingly focussing on diversity and inclusion as methods to help them respond to faster moving and more turbulent environments and create more supportive and productive work places.

 In this blog, we look at some practical tips for helping your organisation boost its employee diversity and inclusion.